mosip/documentation/docs/architecture/components.md

 Upon the initial launch of Inji, the model is downloaded in the background and stored in the cache.
 Refer here to check the API spec for the face matcher model.

-### 3. NPN module for using secure keystore([Secure Keystore](https://www.npmjs.com/package/mosip-react-native-secure-keystore))
+### 3. NPN module for using react-native-secure keystore([Secure Keystore](https://www.npmjs.com/package/mosip-react-native-secure-keystore))

-The [secure-keystore](https://github.com/mosip/secure-keystore) library is a react native module.
+The [react-native-secure-keystore](https://github.com/mosip/secure-keystore) library is a react native module.
 This is used to create, store key-pairs in android hardware keystore, allows encryption, decryption and HMAC calculation.

 It also helps to sign with aliases, created as part of key pair generation.